WebAssembly/esm-integration/proposals/esm-integration/README.md

 - memories
 - globals

-Because WebAssembly does not currently have a type that can handle arbitrary JS values, JS value imports can not be handled with live bindings and would be snapshotted when they are imported.
-This means that in the short term, non-function imports coming from JS modules would be assigned a value of `undefined`, which will currently result in an error.
+Because WebAssembly does not currently have a type that can handle arbitrary JS values, JS value imports can not be handled.
+This means that in the short term, non-function imports coming from JS modules will currently result in an error.

-It may be possible to provide live bindings for JS values if an `any` type is added to WebAssembly.
-At this point the restriction prohibiting `undefined` imports could also be lifted.
-However, we would still want to throw an error for non-function imports in this case.
+It may be possible to provide live bindings for JS values if an `anyref` type is added to WebAssembly.
+At this point the restriction prohibiting non-function imports could also be lifted.

 The reason we want to throw an error in this case is two fold:

-- **Reduce confusion for developers.** Since non-function imports work in JS->JS dependency chains, it is unintuitive that they would be undefined in JS->wasm dependency chains.
+- **Reduce confusion for developers.** WebAssembly snapshots imports while instantiation, but most exports from JS modules are still `undefined` or in TDZ at this time.
+Since non-function imports work in JS->JS dependency chains, it is unintuitive that they would be undefined in JS->wasm dependency chains.
 Throwing an error makes clear what's happening.
-- **Allow for future support.** It may be possible to support non-function imports to wasm modules if an `any` type is added.
+- **Allow for future support.** It may be possible to support non-function imports to wasm modules if an `anyref` type is added.
 We close off this avenue if we allow users to import values that can be undefined, though, as code may start depending on that behavior.

-One important limitation of this approach to instantiation is that function imports won't work in JS in JS<->wasm cycles where the JS module is higher in the graph.
-In that case, the WebAssembly module is instantiated before the JS module, which means that functions haven't been initialized and would throw the same error as non-function imports.
+For function imports from JS modules a special WebAssembly function (trampoline) is created and used when calling out from WebAssembly code into JS code.
+This function is created directly from the *ResolvedBinding Record* and read the value on invocation directly from the JS variable.
+This allows live binding for function imports.
+Exporting these function from wasm will not yield the original *ResolvedBinding*, but must yield the WebAssembly trampoline to ensure correct type converting to WebAssembly types.

-Because of this, instantiation may need to be split into two separate sub-phases for WebAssembly.
-In this approach, the current instantiation algorithm would be run in the first sub-phase, ensuring that all JS functions are initialized.
-Then, in the second sub-phase, WebAssembly would be able to snapshot these function exports.
+For non-function imports the `[[Module]]` of *ResolvedBinding Record* must be a WebAssembly mdoule, otherwise an Error is thrown.
+As imports need to be provided before instantiation, cycles are not allowed in this case.

 ### Evaluation